Yeovil Pen Mill railway station

-Yeovil Pen Mill railway station is one of two stations serving the town of Yeovil, Somerset, England.
-The station is situated just under a mile to the east of the town centre.
+Yeovil Pen Mill is one of two railway stations that serve the town of Yeovil, Somerset, England.
+It is situated just under a mile to the east of the town centre.
 The station is located 59.5 mi south of Bristol Temple Meads, on the Heart of Wessex Line.
-The station is managed by Great Western Railway, with trains being operated by them and by South Western Railway.
+It is managed by Great Western Railway, who operate services along with South Western Railway.